 - 11 a.m. to 8 p.m.
 Friday, Sept.
 20

 - 7 a.m. to 7 p.m.
 Saturday, Sept.
 21

 - 7 a.m. to 11 a.m.
 Sunday, Sept.
 22

 Spectators can park outside the event boundary and walk to the event.
-There will be shuttle service from the Ontario Convention Center at a minimal cost.
+Click here to view and download a map of designated parking lots for spectators.